openstack/pbr/doc/source/user/using.rst

   __ http://sphinx-doc.org/man/sphinx-apidoc.html

+  .. deprecated:: 4.2

+      This feature has been replaced by the `sphinxcontrib-apidoc`_ extension.
+      Refer to the :ref:`build_sphinx` overview for more information.

 ``autodoc_index_modules``
   A boolean option controlling whether *pbr* should itself generates documentation for Python modules of the project.
 By default, all found Python modules are included; some of them can be excluded by listing them in ``autodoc_exclude_modules``.

+  .. deprecated:: 4.2

+      This feature has been replaced by the `sphinxcontrib-apidoc`_ extension.
+      Refer to the :ref:`build_sphinx` overview for more information.

 ``autodoc_exclude_modules``
   A list of modules to exclude when building module documentation using *pbr*.
   *fnmatch* style pattern (e.g. ``myapp.tests.*``) can be used.

+  .. deprecated:: 4.2

+      This feature has been replaced by the `sphinxcontrib-apidoc`_ extension.
+      Refer to the :ref:`build_sphinx` overview for more information.

 ``api_doc_dir``
   A subdirectory inside the ``build_sphinx.source_dir`` where auto-generated API documentation should be written, if ``autodoc_index_modules`` is set to True.
 Defaults to ``"api"``.

+  .. deprecated:: 4.2

+      This feature has been replaced by the `sphinxcontrib-apidoc`_ extension.
+      Refer to the :ref:`build_sphinx` overview for more information.

 .. note::